-- (a) spend 91 days or more in Guernsey during the year, or - (b) spend 35 days or more in Guernsey in the year and, during the four preceding years, spent 365 days or more in Guernsey and they spend 91 days or more in a second jurisdiction during the year.
+- (a) spend 91 days or more in Guernsey during the year, or - (b) spend 35 days or more in Guernsey in the year and, during the four preceding years, spent 365 days or more in Guernsey.

 Individuals who are resident only are, as an alternative to paying 20% tax on their worldwide income, able to elect to pay a "standard charge", currently set at £40,000.
-This covers all Guernsey tax due upon that individual's non-Guernsey source income.
-The standard charge also "franks" tax due on up to £200,000 of Guernsey source income.
+This covers all Guernsey tax due upon that an individual's liability on non-Guernsey source income.
+The standard charge also "franks" the tax due on up to £200,000 of Guernsey source income.